 It’s easy to become aware of abnormalities and think they are nothing to be concerned about.
 But, think again.
 You should pay attention and take action.

 Some conditions will throw your system off balance temporarily.
-The starting point would be to check with your primary care physician to rule out something you may need an endocrinologist for.
+The starting point would be to check with your primary care physician.
+That way you will rule out something you may need an endocrinologist for.

 One condition sometimes setting off a false alarm is pregnancy — a phase including possible hormone imbalance.

 It may be a new experience for you causing alarm and confusion.
-This is a time to educate yourself and be prepared for this phase of your life.
+Therefore, it’s a time to educate yourself and be prepared for this phase of your life.

 Not everyone gets relevant or accurate information about adolescence ahead of time.
 Some parents shy away from the topic because they were never taught by their parents who didn’t know how to do so.